Maine’s renewable energy subsidy program seeks supporters in South Portland

 Annual reports say before March 2016, 3Degrees was required to spend at least 50 percent of revenue from program participants on renewable energy certificates.
 After March 2016, 3Degrees used at least $5.50 per certificate purchased by participants to buy renewable energy.

 Maine Green Power allows participants to contribute at levels that suit their budget or business model.
-A half block (250 kilowatt hours) costs $4.95 per month; one block (500 kilowatt hours – the monthly average for a Maine household) costs $8.95 per month; two block (1,000 kilowatt hours) costs $17.90 per month.
+A half block (250 kilowatt-hours) costs $4.95 per month; one block (500 kilowatt-hours – the monthly average for a Maine household) costs $8.95 per month; two blocks (1,000 kilowatt-hours) cost $17.90 per month.

 Send questions/comments to the editors.